Ergodicity of Langevin Dynamics and its Discretizations for Non-smooth Potentials: Abstract

 \section{Abstract}

 This article is concerned with sampling from Gibbs distributions $\pi(x)\propto e^{-U(x)}$ using Markov chain Monte Carlo methods.
-In particular, we investigate Langevin dynamics in the continuous- and the discrete-time setting for such distributions with potentials $U(x)$ which are strongly-convex but possibly non-differentiable.
-We show that the corresponding subgradient Langevin dynamics are exponentially ergodic to the target density $\pi$ in the continuous setting and that certain explicit as well as semi-implicit discretizations are geometrically ergodic and approximate $\pi$ for vanishing discretization step size.
-Moreover, we prove that the discrete schemes satisfy the law of large numbers allowing to use consecutive iterates of a Markov chain in order to compute statistics of the stationary distribution posing a significant reduction of computational complexity in practice.
+In particular, we investigate Langevin dynamics in the continuous- and discrete-time setting for such distributions with potentials $U(x)$ which are strongly convex but possibly non-differentiable and whose subgradients grow at most linearly.
+We show that the corresponding subgradient Langevin dynamics are exponentially ergodic with invariant distribution $\pi$ in the continuous setting and that its explicit as well as a semi-implicit discretization are geometrically ergodic, the semi-implicit one exhibiting better convergence behavior for vanishing step-sizes.
+We show that both discretizations approximate the target distribution $\pi$ for vanishing discretization step size.
+Moreover, we prove that the discrete schemes satisfy the law of large numbers allowing us to use consecutive iterates in order to compute statistics of the stationary distribution instead of simulating multiple independent Markov chains.
 Numerical experiments are provided confirming the theoretical findings and showcasing the practical relevance of the proposed methods in imaging applications.